-1. Type of auditors' report issued: Unmodified 2.
-Internal control over financial reporting: a.
-Material weakness(es) identified? b.
+Type of auditors' report issued: Unmodified 2.
+Internal control over financial reporting:a.
+Material weakness(es) identified?b.
 Significant deficiencies identified that are not considered to be material weaknesses?
-No No Considered to be material weaknesses?
-NO 3.
+No None reported 3.
 Noncompliance material to financial statements noted?
 No Federal Awards Type of auditors' report issued on compliance for major programs: Unmodified 2.
 Internal control over major programs:a.
 Material weakness(es) identified?b.
 Significant deficiencies identified that are not considered to be material weaknesses?
-No No 3.
+No None reported 3.
 Audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
 N/A Dollar threshold used to distinguish between Type A and Type B programs \$750,000 5.
 Auditee qualified as low-risk auditee?
-Yes Identifications of major programs: Name of Federal Program Child Care and Development Block Grant Child Care Mandatory and Matching Funds CFDA Number 93.575 of the Child Care and Development Fund Temporary Assistance for Needy Families 93.596 93.558
+Yes Identifications of major programs: Name of Federal Program CFDA Number